igordanchenko/yet-another-react-lightbox-lite/README.md

 styles.
 If that's the case, you can always add an extra wrapper that just defines the fixed position without visual styles.

+## Text Selection

+The lightbox is rendered with the `user-select: none` CSS style.
+If you'd like to make some of your custom elements user-selectable, use the `yarll_selectable` CSS class.
+This class sets the `user-select: text` style and turns off click-and-drag slide navigation, likely interfering with text selection UX.

 ## Hooks (experimental)

 The library exports the following experimental hooks that you may find helpful